briandrum/codes.forchagrin.com/_chapters/chapter-1149-wireless-telecommunications-facilities.md

 ## 1149.01   Intent

-In addition to the applicable provisions of the intent stated in Section 1105.03, it is the intent of these regulations to provide for the placement of wireless telecommunication facilities to achieve the following objectives:
+In addition to the applicable provisions of the intent stated in [Section 1105.03][], it is the intent of these regulations to provide for the placement of wireless telecommunication facilities to achieve the following objectives:

 1. _(a)_ To minimize adverse health, safety, welfare, and visual impacts through the buffering, siting and design of such facilities.